mecid/mecid.github.io/_posts/2022-03-23-getting-started-with-cloudkit.md

 }
 ```

-And now, we can finally create a form to populate fasting record data and save it to the private database of the current use on CloudKit.
+And now, we can finally create a form to populate fasting record data and save it to the private database of the current user on CloudKit.

 ```swift
 @MainActor final class NewFastingViewModel: ObservableObject {